-The GPE Adult Integrated Primary Care track interns have a major focus on Integrated Primary Care at La Casa-Quigg Newton Family Health Center (LCQN), one of Denver Health's nine Federally Qualified Health Centers (FQHCs).
-A majority of the patients seen at LCQN identify as Latina/Latino and LCQN is now in the process of establishing a MAT program to provide increased support to patients who have substance use disorders.
-Interns also will complete a major rotation in telehealth with several options for minor or elective experiences.
+The HRSA grant-funded Adult Integrated Primary Care track resident has a major focus on Integrated Primary Care at La Casa-Quigg Newton Family Health Center (LCQN), one of Denver Health's nine Federally Qualified Health Centers (FQHCs).
+A majority of the patients seen at LCQN identify as Latina/Latino and LCQN is now in the process of establishing a medication assisted treatment (MAT) program to provide increased support to patients who have substance use disorders.

-The GPE Adult Neuropsychology track interns receive training in neuropsychology consistent with the Houston Conference Guidelines and complete full-time rotations on neuropsychological assessment in the Neuropsychological Service during the first six months of the internship.
-In the second half of the year, the neuropsychology intern will complete a major rotation in Integrated Primary Care with options for additional minor or elective experiences.
+The HRSA grant-funded Adult Neuropsychology track resident receives training in neuropsychology consistent with the Houston Conference Guidelines and completes a full-time rotation in neuropsychological assessment on the Neuropsychological Service during the first six months of the internship.
+In the second half of the year, the neuropsychology resident will have the option to complete a major rotation on another service such as the Psychiatric Consult-Liaison Service, the Adult Outpatient or Inpatient Services, or Corrections with options for additional minor or elective experiences.